Abs-23/traffic-toll-revenue-analytics/README.md

 - An **annual revenue column chart** that compares base vs weekend pricing scenario by year, making revenue impacts easy to interpret.
 - **Weekday vs weekend charts** that compare average daily traffic and revenue, helping to justify differentiated tolling strategies.

-The screenshot above comes directly from this report to give an immediate visual impression of the project when someone opens the repository.

 ---

 ## 2. Problem Overview